Part of Running a Family Office Under $100M

 He could have caught this in year two if he'd looked.
 Instead, he bled maybe £600K in unnecessary costs over the years he wasn't paying attention.

 Another founder discovered her estate documents still referenced her ex-husband as the primary beneficiary.
 Divorce was four years ago.
 Nobody had updated anything.
 If something had happened to her, the assets would have gone exactly where she didn't want them.
 This isn't unusual—beneficiary designations on retirement accounts and life insurance policies often supersede the terms in a will, and failing to update these after divorce can result in an ex-spouse receiving benefits against your explicit wishes.
-In many jurisdictions, automatic revocation only applies to wills, not to non-probate assets like pensions or life cover.
+In many jurisdictions, automatic revocation applies only to wills, not to non-probate assets such as pensions or life insurance.

 These aren't dramatic failures.
-They're drift.
+They are a drift.
 The slow accumulation of suboptimality that happens when nobody's looking.
 Only 24-32% of adults have estate planning documents in place, and of those who do, roughly 20% haven't updated them in the last five years.
 Among high-net-worth individuals, the numbers are better, but the stakes are higher.

 An audit doesn't have to be complicated.
 It's not hiring consultants and producing a hundred-page report.
 It's taking a day, maybe two, to look at each piece of what you have and ask: is this still right?